 - Once your Campaign is published, you’ll get your campaign URL and your unique donation URL.
 There’s also an API key.

 No – you can stream whenever you want, for however long you want, and as many times as you want.
-The only things scheduled will be the @CheckPointOrg official team stream, which you can be part of by signing up as a CheckPoint member and hanging with us on Discord.
+The only things scheduled will be the @CheckPointOrg official team stream, which you can be part of by hanging with us on Discord.

 Absolutely!
 Just set up a team through your Tiltify dashboard and invite your friends to join.
 You can leave the team open (anyone can register) or closed (invite only).
 Then set up a campaign that your team contribute to.
 They can stream simultaneously or on a schedule.
 It’s up to you.

 Please do.
 Streaming is by no means the only way to contribute.
 In the spirit of inclusion, social wellbeing and the mental health of gamers – we believe that everyone should have an option to get involved in some way.
 Here are some ideas: